So much of the focus in western culture is on the novelty, intensity, and variety of our experiences.

 If you are focused on the completeness of your experience, rather than its novelty, intensity, or variety, it doesn’t matter if you are taking out the trash or washing the dishes.
 It can still be a source of pleasure and peace.
 But if you are not focused on the completeness of your experience, you could be sipping on a cocktail on a tropical beach and still be deeply dissatisfied or outright miserable (“That private beach over there looks nicer”; “I should have gone to Aruba instead of Jamaica”; “The view here is blocked by those trees”; “This humidity is oppressive”; “I should have ordered that Pina Colada instead of this Bahama Mama”).

 This isn’t to say there is anything wrong with good food, travel, or intense experiences.
-It’s just to say that without a sense of appreciation, the feeling that the present moment is good enough, that all of our experiences may seem incomplete.
+It’s just to say that without a sense of appreciation, and the feeling that the present moment is good enough, that all of our experiences may seem incomplete.
 But if we do our best to appreciate the present moment, it brings a sense of completeness and fulfillment to whatever we do, no matter how mundane or ordinary.